droonga/droonga.org/reference/1.1.0/commands/system/statistics/object/count/per-volume/index.md

     }

 `tables`
-: The number of physical tables in the dataset.
+: The number of physical tables in the volume.

 `columns`
-: The number of physical columns in the dataset.
+: The number of physical columns in the volume.

 `records`
-: The number of physical records in the dataset.
+: The number of physical records in the volume.

 `total`
 : The total number of `tables`, `columns`, and `records`.